akruszewski/gibl/manuscript/chapter4.md

 ### 4.2.1. `peer-to-peer.rkt`

-To start, we will add dependecies for the block implementation, and also rely on serialization for sending data to other peers:
+To start, we will add dependencies for the block implementation, and also rely on serialization for sending data to other peers:

 ```racket
 (require "blockchain.rkt")